gobwas/cuculus/README.md

 ##### cuculus.drop(name: string)

-Drops the cached module from `require`.
+Drops the cached module from `require`. `name` should be a module name or a full path to the js file.

 ## License